Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Introduction

 \section{Introduction}

 Chain-of-thought (CoT) strategies \citep{wei2022chain}, when paired with strong base models, have achieved immense success and facilitated progress in remarkably challenging tasks, such as solving AIME or IOI problems \citep{guo2025deepseek,jaech2024openai}.
-In essence, CoT boosts the expressive capability of the base model through autoregressive generation, a principle that also underlies the recent efforts on test-time compute scaling \citep{snell2024scaling}.
-Despite these advances, modern language model architectures may not fully utilize their potential for a few reasons.
+Despite these advances, modern language model architectures may fail to utilize their full potential for a few reasons.
 First is their discrete sampling of tokens—selecting a single token at each decoding step from a vocabulary of $v$ tokens.
 This limits the model to emitting at most $\log_2(v)$ bits per sample, or more specifically, the Shannon entropy of the softmax output.
 This contrasts with the $O(d)$ bits each token embedding can store, where $d$ is the embedding dimension.
 Secondly, discrete sampling can cause the model to \emph{commit} to certain solutions and avoid exploring alternatives \citep{yao2023tree}.
 A practical method to address this is sampling multiple CoT traces and aggregating them, either through consistency \citep{wang2022self} or best-of-N decoding \citep{ouyang2022training} through more test-time computation.

-In this work, we propose and investigate the use of \emph{CoT with \underline{Co}ntinuous \underline{T}okens} (CoT2) to address these challenges, building on COCONUT \citep{hao2024training}.
+In this work, we propose and investigate \emph{CoT with \underline{Co}ntinuous \underline{T}okens} (CoT2) to address these challenges, building on COCONUT \citep{hao2024training}.
 The fundamental idea in our CoT2 proposal is that rather than the model sampling a single token from the vocabulary, it samples or deterministically selects a continuous superposition of tokens according to the softmax output.
 Intuitively, this capability—effectively selecting multiple tokens simultaneously through a continuous superposition—would allow the model to pack more information within each token embedding and also enable it to track multiple reasoning paths in parallel—potentially emulating self-consistency or best-of-N decoding with a single trace.
 Toward this vision, we make the following technical contributions: